cvjena/artos/README.md

 and install *[Caffe][5]* first (use a commit from November 2015 or later).
 Build instructions for Caffe can be found [here][6].

 After that, use CMake to configure ARTOS and set `ARTOS_USE_CAFFE` to `ON`.
-If Caffe is not located inside your ARTOS build directory, you have to set `Caffe_DIR` to point to the build directory of Caffe.
+If Caffe is not located inside your ARTOS build directory and could not be detected automatically, you have to set `Caffe_DIR` to point to the build directory of Caffe.
 Finally, run `make` to build ARTOS with Caffe support.

 Note that the default feature extractor will still be HOG.
 You have to switch to Caffe from your application explicitly.